 New to Python?
-We’d recommend starting with a pre-built distribution such as ActivePython or Anaconda in order to simplify and speed setup.
-These kinds of “batteries included” distributions provide everything you need to get started coding right away.
+We’d recommend starting with a pre-built version of Python such as those offered by ActivePython or Anaconda in order to simplify and speed setup.
+These kinds of “batteries included” Python environments provide everything you need to get started coding right away.

-- ActivePython is the best choice for those focused on building commercial applications, since ActiveState doesn’t charge for development seats, and provides commercial support for far less than Anaconda.
+- Since ActiveState provides commercial support, ActivePython is the best choice for those focused on building commercial applications.

 - Anaconda is a good choice for those focused on creating non-commercial data science applications since you can take advantage of Anaconda’s proven Python ecosystem for free.